 - Women who are formula feeding their baby can stay on WIC until their baby is 6 months old.

-A. Dads of babies and children younger than 5 can enroll their children in the WIC program.
+Dads of babies and children younger than 5 can enroll their children in the WIC program.
 Just like any other parent or guardian, dads can bring their children to appointments, attend nutrition classes and get benefits for their children.

-A. Contact a WIC office near you.
+If you have more questions about WIC, contact a WIC office near you.
 You can go to any WIC clinic in North Dakota that works for you.